 Editor: Change the following paragraph in P4590L12-21 as shown below:

 The Time Difference of Departure accuracy test is performed by instrumentation capable of converting signals transmitted on one or more channels into a stream of complex samples at fs sample/s or more, with sufficient accuracy in terms of I/Q arm amplitude and phase balance, dc offsets, phase noise, etc, and at a fixed delay from the transmitter.
-The minimum sampling rate is MULTICHANNEL_SAMPLING_RATE sample/s respectively.
+The minimum sampling rate is MULTICHANNEL_SAMPLING_RATE (expressed in samples/s).
 A possible embodiment of such a setup is converting the signal to a low IF frequency with a cabled microwave synthesizer, sampling the signal with a digital oscilloscope and decomposing it digitally into quadrature components.
 The sampled signal is processed in a manner similar to an actual time of arrival processor, according to the following steps: